 We are our history

-Education in the western sense is often only a process of conditioning or programming.
-We are taught a specific conditioned response to a specific input.
-This can be the concepts we are fed at school as well as the social norms that are held up as the correct way of doing things.
-It can also simply be a basic behaviour that has long since outlived its usefulness.
-A baby will automatically cry for attention, and if it gets quicker attention when it cries harder then it will learn to start crying harder sooner.
+In the western sense, education is often only a process of conditioning or programming.
+We learn to respond in a specific way to a particular input.
+That is artificial intelligence.
+It is pure programming.
+It can be the concepts we learn at school or social norms.
+It can also simply be a fundamental behaviour that has long since outlived its usefulness.
+A baby will automatically cry for attention.
+If it gets quicker attention when it screams louder, it will learn to start crying louder sooner.
 Conditioned response; need something; cry.
-Later when the baby grows up everyone looks with disdain at the crying of the child who could be helping itself.
-Then eventually he realises that there is no point in calling out in this society any more.
-He learns a new response such as demanding something when he feels that he needs it.
-If this works he will keep on using it.
-In this way the response we get from our environment helps form our conditioned reactions.
+Later, when the baby grows up, everyone disdains the crying child who could be helping himself.
+Then eventually, he realises that there is no point in calling out in this society.
+He learns a new response, such as demanding something when he feels he needs it.
+If this works, he will keep on using it.
+This way, our response to our environment helps form our conditioned reactions.
 While a person follows a predictable response, that person will not learn anything new.
-He is simply utilising a system that has worked for him in the past.
-At this point he is no more than what his history has turned him into.
-Even when we make great efforts of reducing our conditioned responses we are largely a product of the collective memory contained in the history and language of the people among whom we grew up with.
-In the western world we grow up with many preconceived ideas or assumptions that are totally different different tribal societies.
-It is only in comparing our assumptions with those of others that we become aware that we have these assumptions which we assume to be absolute truth but new experiences can prove ungrounded.
+He is simply utilising a system that has worked for him.
+At this point, he is no more than what his history has adapted him to.
+Even when we make great efforts to reduce our conditioned responses, we are essentially a product of the collective memory contained in the history and language of the people around us.
+In the western world, we grow up with preconceived ideas or assumptions different from tribal societies.
+It is only in comparing our beliefs with those of others that we become aware that we have these assumptions, which we assume to be absolute truth.
+New experiences can prove our assumptions ungrounded.

 Understanding a story

-I used to think a story was a good way to understand things, but then I realised that the telling of a story is a way to remember things because it is continuously surprising.
-Life, like a story is surprising and fortunately that makes it interesting.
+A story is an excellent way to understand things because it paints a picture.
+Then I realised that retelling a story is also a way to remember things.
+Hearing someone else retell it makes it more objective.
+Life, like a story, presents surprising situations, and fortunately, that makes it interesting.
 The saying is also that one is wise after the fact.
-Well this is what is so stunning about understanding.
+Well, this is what is so stunning about understanding.
 It only works when we think backwards.
-We have not quite got it as how to tell a story backwards but we can think back once we have the whole story.
+We have not quite understood how to tell a story backwards yet, but we can recall once we have the full account.

 Consulting an igqirha

-There is a big difference between consulting a doctor and an igqirha (pronounced I -qhi -ga.
-The q is a hard click produced by sucking the tongue off the palate.
-The g pronounced as in clearing the throat. ).
+There is a big difference between consulting a doctor and an igqirha. (pronounced I -qhi -ga. ) The “q” is a hard click produced by sucking the tongue off the palate.
+The “g” sounds like clearing the throat.

 When consulting a doctor, a rural tribal person will sit quietly.
-The doctor complains that the tribal people will not tell them where it hurts or what their symptoms are.
-This is however the normal way to consult the igqirha.
-This is to test if he is the right person for you.
+The doctor complains that the tribal people will not tell them where it hurts or their symptoms.
+This response is, however, the standard way to consult the igqirha.
+The silence is to test if the igqirha is the right person for you.
 He has to say where you hurt or what you dreamed last night.
-If he can do that he is in touch with your feelings and you can trust the other things he tells you about yourself that you are not conscious of.
+If he can do that, he is in touch with your feelings, and you can trust the other things he tells you about yourself, of which you are unconscious.
 It proves that the healer can delve into both your conscious and unconscious.
 That is why he needs no certificates.
 It is every patient’s responsibility to test the healer individually, both for certainty and for individuality.
-Some igqirha have access to some patient’s consciousness but not to others.
-If he cannot access you it does not mean he is a bad doctor, it just means he is not the doctor for you, irrespective of how well he has worked for others.
+Some igqirha have access to some patients’ consciousness but not to others.
+It does not mean he is a bad doctor if he cannot access you.
+It means he is not the doctor for you, irrespective of how well he has worked for others.
 Then you pick up your money and leave.

 That is another thing.
 You put down your money right away.
-That way everyone knows what money is involved and there are no misunderstandings.
-Secondly it means you want it to work.
-If you say you will pay later, then you trip yourself up if you do not want to pay.
-You say to yourself afterwards that it did not really help.
-You prefer to keep your pain, then you feel justified that you do not have to pay him later.
+That way, everyone knows what money is involved in the transaction, and there are no misunderstandings.
+Secondly, it means you want it to work.
+If you say you will pay later, you trip yourself up if you do not want to pay.
+You say to yourself afterwards that it did not help.
+If you prefer to keep your pain, you feel justified that you do not have to pay him later.
 So do you want to get better or not?
 You have to take responsibility for your health.
 The igqirha is only a facilitator to help you see your follies.
 Are you going to accept his help?